Court hearings

 What is a Status Hearing?

 A status hearing is a court proceeding that allows the judge to check the progress of a case.
-These hearings are common in family law to ensure that cases are moving forward and to address any issues that may arise during the legal process.
+These hearings are common in family law to ensure that cases are moving forward and to address any issues that may arise during along the way.

 Is a Status Hearing a Good Thing?